dmarx/keyframed/README.md

 To create a new `Curve` object, you can pass in any of the following arguments to the `Curve` constructor:

 * An integer or float: this creates a `Curve` with a single keyframe at t=0 with the given value.
-* A dictionary: this creates a `Curve` with keyframes at the keys of the dictionary with the corresponding values.
+* A dictionary: this creates a `Curve` with keyframes at the keys of the dictionary with the corresponding values, which can either be numeric values or `Keyframe` objects.
-* A sorted dictionary: this creates a `Curve` with the given sorted dictionary.
-* A tuple: this creates a `Curve` with keyframes at the keys in the tuple with the corresponding values.
+* A list/tuple of lists/tuples: this creates a `Curve` with keyframes at the keys in the tuple with the corresponding values.
 The tuple should be in the format `((k0,v0), (k1,v1), ...)`.

 ```python
 from keyframed import Curve